Mi 11 Ultra

 It's rare to find a discount on an iPhone, especially this latest 5G version , but you can get a great deal on this model this month.
 It has some fancy features including waterproofing and wireless charging, plus it's the first iPhone range to come 5G ready.
 See if it matches up to its impressive specs by reading our

-We like: User-friendly
+We don’t like: Battery life

 We like: Lovely display